by Wanda Sabir

 The SF Olympians Festival VII: Harvest of Mysteries runs Oct.
 5 to 22, Wednesday through Saturday, 8 p.m., at The Exit Theatre, 156 Eddy St., San Francisco, $10 at the door, cash only; $12 online at Brown Paper Tickets, www.sfolympians.com.
 Jovelyn Richards has written a play about Auset or Isis called “The Cradle.”
 It runs Week Three, Oct.
 19-22.

 “Anubis” by David Templeton, directed by Adam Palafox, will be performed Oct.
-19. When Anubis, the Egyptian Lord of the Dead, drunkenly crashes the annual camping trip of four middle-aged guys, will the result be our creaky band of brothers’ best male bonding weekend ever?
+19. When Anubis, the Egyptian Lord of the Dead, drunkenly crashes the annual camping trip of four middle-aged guys that have the best Tents and Camp Gear they got online, will the result be our creaky band of brothers’ best male bonding weekend ever?
 Or its last?

 The theme for Oct.
 20 is The Mother.
 “Isis” was written and directed by Jovelyn Richards.
 You’ve likely heard of the idiom, “Hell hath no fury like a woman scorned.”
 Well, here’s another for you consider: “Only the spirits of the heavens can offer answers to a woman after her husband is brutally murdered in the hellish fires of Southern racism!”